-The condition of both the state and national economies affects the growth in traffic on the Department-owned and Department-operated toll facilities.

-In FY 2012, the Department-owned and Department-operated facilities experienced either a slight growth or a decline in traffic and revenue primarily due to the continuing uncertainty of the economic recovery.
+The condition of both the state and national economies affects the growth in traffic on the Departmentowned and Department-operated toll facilities.
+In FY 2013, the Department-owned and Departmentoperated facilities experienced either a slight growth or a decline in traffic and revenue primarily due to the slow economic recovery.
 It is important to comprehend the changing demographic components and the underlying economic factors that are contributing to this modest growth.